MilSpouseCoders/MSC-Contribution-Tutorial/command-line-tutorial.md

 ## 7. Submit your changes for review

-If you go to the forked copy of the main repository on your GitHub account, you'll see a `Pull Request` tab at the top.
+Now go to your personal GitHub account, click *repositories*, and select the repository you're working with.
+You'll see a `Pull Request` tab at the top.

 <img style="float: right;" src="assets/step7_pullrequest1.png" alt="create a pull request" width=600/>

-Click on that tab and then click the green Create Pull Request button.
+Click on that tab and then click the green *Create Pull Request* button.

 <img style="float: right;" src="assets/step7_pullrequest.png" alt="create a pull request" width=600/>

 Make sure it has a subject typed in and add any comments if necessary.
-Now submit the pull request.
+Click *Create Pull Request* one more time.

 <img style="float: right;" src="assets/step7_pullrequest2.png" alt="submit pull request" width=600/>

+That's it!
 Soon we'll be merging all your changes into the master branch of this project.
-You will get a notification email once the changes have been merged.
+You will get a email notification once the changes have been merged.

 ## Where to go from here?